Is weed legal in Montana?

 Later that year, the state Senate was able to enact stringent conditions on medical marijuana with Senate Bill 423, the Montana Marijuana Act.
 Key provisions of SB 423 were challenged in court until August 2016, when the Montana Supreme Court upheld most of the law’s provisions.

-Three months later, voters approved the Montana Medical Marijuana Initiative, or I-182, with nearly 58 percent approval.
+Three months later, voters approved the Montana Medical Marijuana Initiative, or I-182.
 The initiative removed many of the stricter requirements of SB 423 and added chronic pain and post-traumatic stress disorder (PTSD) as qualifying conditions.
-The 2017 Legislature made additional changes with SB 333, which creates more detailed regulations, allows additional chemical manufacturing of marijuana products, and creates a tax on gross sales.
+In 2017, the Legislature made additional changes with SB 333, which created more detailed regulations, allowed additional chemical manufacturing of marijuana products, and added a tax on gross sales.

 to Be to Consume?

 Medical Marijuana Program

 The Department of Public Health and Human Services (DPHHS) oversees the state’s Medical Marijuana Program.
 Its website includes information and registration portals for cardholders, providers, physicians, labs, and dispensaries.

 All applications are submitted online via the Complia Industry Portal.
 As part of the application, patients will choose whether they intend to purchase cannabis or grow it for themselves.

 - Passport-style color photo

 - Copy of government-issued ID (or legal guardian’s ID in case of minors)

 - Signed physician form